Neuromorphic Computing for Content-based Image Retrieval: Methods

-Given an ANN, the conversion is done through building a SNN which has the same architecture as the ANN, but changing the neuron type to Leaky, Integrate and Fire (LIF) neuron with soft-reset, which is a variant of Residual Membrane Potential (RMP) neuron proposed in \cite{han2020rmp}.
+Given an ANN, the conversion is done through building a SNN which has the same architecture as the ANN, but changing the neuron type to Leaky, Integrate and Fire (LIF) neuron with soft-reset, which is a variant of Residual Membrane Potential (RMP) neuron proposed by Han et al.\cite{han2020rmp}.
 Then, floating-point ANN parameters are scaled to integers and transplanted to the SNN as Loihi chip executes operations with integer numbers.
 The spiking threshold of each LIF neuron is determined at the same time as the parameter scaling, using a method provided by Loihi NxSDK\cite{lin2018mapping}.
-The method of parameter scaling and threshold calculation is shown in Algorithm \ref{alg}.
+The method of parameter scaling and threshold calculation is shown in Algorithm \ref{alg} (For more details, see mapping spiking neural networks onto a manycore neuromorphic architecture by Lin et al.\cite{lin2018mapping}).

-Similar to the spike-norm algorithm proposed in \cite{sengupta2019going}, a set of images are fed into the network and the threshold at each layer is set to the maximum activation at that layer.
+Similar to the spike-norm algorithm proposed by Sengupta\cite{sengupta2019going}, a set of images are fed into the network and the threshold at each layer is set to the maximum activation at that layer.
 However, Loihi chip uses a rate-based simulation of SNN instead of doing the actual SNN forward-pass to calculate the spiking thresholds.

 In Algorithm \ref{alg}, there are two important variables.
 One is named $param\_scale$, which gives the factor we use to scale the ANN parameters to integers to get the SNN parameters.
 The other one is named $threshold$, which is the spiking threshold that decides the LIF neuron spiking activity.